Students Registered full-time (12-18 credit hours per semester)

 |*Housing Tier 1|

 *Tier 1 housing only.
 There will be an additional investment for students choosing an upgraded housing option.
+90% of the freshmen are in Tier 1 and Tier 2 housing.
 For more information about individual residence halls, please visit our Residence Life page.
 Availability of all housing tier options is not guaranteed all four years.

 Tier 1 Housing: